skarensmoll/bz-angular-webpack/README.md

 ### Instalation:

-Using a terminal, you must place yourself on the folder where the project will be hosted and then execute the following commands.
+Using a terminal,place yourself on the folder where the project will be hosted and then execute the following commands.

 ```bash
 \projectFolder> npm install -g yo